a-synchronous/rubico/TRANSDUCERS.md

 <br />

-A `Reducer` is a function that takes an accumulator and some item of a reducing operation and returns anything.
+A `Reducer` is a function that defines a relationship between an accumulator and any number of items, and is usually used with some reducing implementation, e.g. `Array.prototype.reduce`.

-A `Transducer` is a function that takes a Reducer and returns another Reducer.
-This signature enables declarative, lazy processing of the items of a reducing operation.
-It also enables creating chained reducers by passing reducers to pipes of transducers.
+A `Transducer` is a function that takes a `Reducer` and returns another `Reducer`.
+Transducers enable chaining functionality on reducers - pass a reducer to a pipe of transducers to create a reducer with chained functionality.
 Imagine dominos falling over.

 <br />